- $8.5 Billion Recovered

 Sites in Rhode Island Known for Asbestos Exposure

 The Rhode Island Department of Health closed the schools until the issues were resolved.
-Schools built before 1980 will likely contain some form of asbestos since it was a popular building material for classrooms, auditoriums, lounges and corridors.
+Schools built before 1980 likely contain some form of asbestos since it was a popular building material for classrooms, auditoriums, lounges and corridors.

 Many occupations across Rhode Island have been a source of asbestos exposure.
 The state was once a leading source of textile production.
 That industry has a history of asbestos exposure since the mineral was commonly used in commercial cloth and fabrics.
 Other notable occupational asbestos risk sites include: Power plants, schools, manufacturing sites and shipyards.